 Does the sample have to be sent away to a diagnostic laboratory?

-There is a version of the cPLI test that can be used in-clinic (SNAP cPL© IDEXX).
-This rapid “pet-side” test takes only a few minutes and can give an indication of whether pancreatitis could be the cause of a pet’s illness.
+A version of the cPLI test can be used in-clinic (SNAP cPL© from IDEXX).
+This rapid “pet-side” test takes only a few minutes and can indicate whether pancreatitis could be the cause of a pet’s illness.
 Ideally, the sample should also be sent to the laboratory to get an actual value of cPLI.
-This will help to confirm the diagnosis of pancreatitis and also provide a starting point or base line that can be used to monitor the pet’s progress after treatment has been started.
+This will help confirm the diagnosis of pancreatitis and provide a starting point or baseline that can be used to monitor the pet’s progress after treatment has been started.

 How reliable is cPLI?

 Studies have demonstrated that cPLI has a high degree of accuracy in diagnosing canine pancreatitis.
 According to these studies, approximately 85% of dogs with pancreatitis will show high values of cPLI.
-If the cPLI is high there is a 96% certainty that the patient has pancreatitis and not another disease that causes similar signs.
+If the cPLI is high, there is a 96% certainty that the patient has pancreatitis, not another disease that causes similar signs.
 The cPLI is currently considered the best blood test available for diagnosing pancreatitis in dogs.

 Can cPLI be used to monitor clinical pancreatitis?

 Yes.
 Pancreas-specific lipase is cleared from the blood very quickly, which means that cPLI can be used to monitor changes in the pancreas in response to treatment.
 A rapidly falling cPLI value, together with improvement in the dog's condition, indicates a good response to treatment.
 The in-clinic test is not as versatile for monitoring pancreatitis, and samples should be sent to the laboratory.

 Which dogs should be tested for pancreatitis using cPLI?

 The cPLI test should be considered for the following: